Wireless ad hoc network: Wireless mesh networks

 Mesh networks take their name from the topology of the resultant network.
 In a fully connected mesh, each node is connected to every other node, forming a "mesh".
 A partial mesh, by contrast, has a topology in which some nodes are not connected to others, although this term is seldom in use.
 Wireless ad hoc networks can take the form of a mesh networks or others.
 A wireless ad hoc network does not have fixed topology, and its connectivity among nodes is totally dependent on the behavior of the devices, their mobility patterns, distance with each other, etc. Hence, wireless mesh networks are a particular type of wireless ad hoc networks, with special emphasis on the resultant network topology.
 While some wireless mesh networks (particularly those within a home) have relatively infrequent mobility and thus infrequent link breaks, other more mobile mesh networks require frequent routing adjustments to account for lost links.

 Army tactical MANETs

 Military or tactical MANETs are used by military units with emphasis on data rate, real-time requirement, fast re-routing during mobility, data security, radio range, and integration with existing systems.
-Common radio waveforms include the US Army's JTRS SRW, Silvus Technologies MN-MIMO Waveform (Mobile Networked MIMO), Persistent System's WaveRelay and the Domo Tactical Communications (DTC) MeshUltra Tactical Waveform.
-Ad hoc mobile communications come in well to fulfill this need, especially its infrastructureless nature, fast deployment and operation.
+Common radio waveforms include the US Army's JTRS SRW, Silvus Technologies MN-MIMO Waveform (Mobile Networked MIMO), and Codan DTC MeshUltra Waveform.
+Ad hoc mobile communications come in well to fulfill this need, especially its infrastructureless nature, fast deployment, and operation.
 Military MANETs are used by military units with an emphasis on rapid deployment, infrastructureless, all-wireless networks (no fixed radio towers), robustness (link breaks are no problem), security, range, and instant operation.